-A car accident, quarter-life crisis, and severed dorsal tendon later–and we’re back in action.
+A car accident, quarter-life crisis, and severed tendon later–and we’re back in action.
 My apologies for the delay.

 January 31 — 1027 YD

 ‘You have been summoned to answer for your crimes.’

 __Régan folded her hands before her.
 ‘I hear no complaint from the victim?’

 __‘He may yet live for all we know.’

 ‘Let us assume from the arrow plugged in his chest that he has passed, and that you are accountable for that, shall we?’